-What I liked the most about the Nook app for Windows 8,Â Windows 10Â was how easily it is to get back to your reading.
+What I liked the most about the Nook app for Windows 10 was how easy it is to get back to your reading.
 Doesn’t matter where you are in the app, just right-click and you’ll be offered the button to go back to your reading.

 You can add Bookmarks that are stored in the Bookmarks tab found in the upper bar of the in-app screen.
 You can also pin your item to the start screen, so you want have to open the Nook app, but you’ll go straight to the application.

 I hope you’ll enjoy the Nook application for Windows 8, Windows 10 and Windows RT as much as I did.
 If you’re a loyal fan of Barnes & Noble, then you should be convinces by this app not to switch sides to another company.